Ken Shellito: Chelsea

 Upon his retirement, Shellito joined the Chelsea coaching staff and took charge of the club's youth academy in 1968.
 In the summer of 1977, he was appointed manager of Chelsea, succeeding his former partner at full-back, Eddie McCreadie.
 He managed to keep Chelsea in the First Division in 1977–78, but the highlight of his tenure was a shock 4–2 win over reigning European champions Liverpool in the FA Cup.
 He left the club less than a year later, with the side at the bottom of the First Division and facing relegation.

 Cambridge United

 He was later manager of Cambridge United, before becoming a coach in Malaysia.

 Personal life

-Shellito is married to a Sabahan native, Jeany Dison and have two daughters.
-One of the daughter is through his previous marriage in England.
+Shellito is married to a Sabahan native, Jeany Dison and have two daughters and one son.
+One of the daughters & son is through his previous marriage in England.

 Illness and death

 In late 2018, Shellito was hospitalised at the Queen Elizabeth Hospital, Kota Kinabalu due to lung infection and kidney complications.
 He was treated by Dr Suren and Dr Shadtha during the hospital stay.
 Later Shellito was discharged on 30 October to die at his home in Kampung Minintod, Inanam on 31 October.